-However, there will be a slight delay in the rise in the percentage of sales based on planned proposals during the current term due to the effect of the novel coronavirus.
-This is because sales based on the planned proposals have been postponed due to the effects of the novel coronavirus.
+planned proposals have been postponed due to the effects of the novel coronavirus.
 The Company is having existing members wait if possible for non-urgent needs.
 Therefore, the pace in the rise in this measure will be rather slow during the current term.

-Aiming to expand the customer base: New member development has also been started
+Aiming to expand the customer base: Strengthening new member acquisition based on planned proposals